 This is a classic psychology trick.
 The most effective method of memorizing any information is by associating it with something else.
 When the associated prompt is mentioned henceforth, the initial object is easily recalled.

-- Children often shout “Puma” upon looking at a picture of a black panther.
+- Many people often recall “Puma” upon looking at a picture of a black panther.

 7. Evoke Emotions